top of page

-This is a new flagship programme based on Edgar's recently awarded ARC Future Fellowship grant.
-The idea is to impart intelligence to antimicrobial molecules where they will be activated only in the presence of bacteria (enzymes) to confer improved mammalian cell biocompatibility.
-This will reduce toxicity issues and will help towards clinical translation.
-Work is currently in progress to develop the first platform system.
+This is a recent flagship programme based on Edgar's awarded ARC Future Fellowship grant.
+The idea is to impart intelligence to antimicrobial (macro)molecules where the activity can be activated only in the presence of a stimuli such as light or bacteria (enzymes).
+This prodrug strategy is envisioned to improve biocompatibility and reduce toxicity issues that is essential towards clinical translation.
+First 2 proof-of-concept systems are now published online and are the first of our pipeline of more advanced systems (currently underway for completion and they are indeed working!).
 Stay tuned!

 Reviving 'Resisted' Traditional Antibiotics with (Macro)molecular Antimicrobials